thomas4019/expressa/README.md

 ## Summary

-expressa is an api framework for express apps.
-Collections are described via [JSON schema](http://json-schema.org).
-Documents can be stored in text files (for small collections), MongoDB, or PostgreSQL (using the [jsonb field](http://www.postgresql.org/docs/9.4/static/datatype-json.html)).
+Expressa is an extensable API framework/CMS for express.
+Collections are described using [JSON schema](http://json-schema.org).
+Documents are stored in MongoDB, PostgreSQL (using [jsonb](http://www.postgresql.org/docs/9.4/static/datatype-json.html)), or text files (for small collections)

-Provides a django-like admin interface for creating and editing documents (using [JSON Editor](https://github.com/jdorn/json-editor)), editing collection schemas, and managing permisions.
+It includes a django-like admin interface for creating and editing documents, editing collection schemas, and managing permisions.

 ## Getting Started

 Install via npm

-    npm install expressa express
+    npm install expressa expressa-admin express

 Create a file `app.js` with the following code (or integrate the middle 4 lines into your existing express app)